 Benzotriazole Ultraviolet Stabilizers (BUVs) are a group of light stabilizers commonly used to protect plastics from ultraviolet rays.
 This additive regularly leaches into the environment.
 It is also hydrophobic, accumulating in river and marine sediments and wastewater.

 Since BUVs leach into the environment, nurdles can also absorb more BUVs than the quantity they already may contain.
 The various BUVs found in plastic are :

 In a study conducted by IPEN, they discovered that many BUVs are persistent, bioaccumulating, and toxic.
 Only UV-328 is under assessment for persistent organic pollutants in the environment6.

 PCBs are hazardous substances that plastics absorb in the environment.
 Manufacturers do not add them during production.
 Polychlorinated Biphenyls are chemicals used in various applications like transformers, paint, paper, lubricating oil, plastics, etc.

 PCBs contain 209 chemical substances related to each other by structure, origin, or function.
 Japan was the first country to ban these chemicals in 1972 after realizing their high environmental toxicity.
-However, they still exist in the environment despite the ban in several industrialized countries.
+However, despite the ban in several industrialized countries, they still exist in the environment.